mattddean/integrate-github-api/README.md

 - Distinguish between an error in connecting to the third party and an error reported from the third party
 - Handle In-Memory cache warning from Apollo that is reported when running tests
-- Set up GitHub Actions to automatically build Docker Image and push to Docker Hub